ELC1123/Cache-Simulation-Project/README.md

 | Set 7 |    15    |    47    |    55    |    63    |

     Lastly, we move on to the final iteration.
     First, block 0 will be inserted.
-Since this is a miss, it will replace Set 0 of Block 3 since this is the most recently used block.
+Since this is a miss, it will replace the cache block of Block 3 in Set 0 since this is the most recently used block.
     Then, blocks 1 to 6 will be inserted, which will all result in misses and will now be the most recently used cache blocks.

 |       | Block 0 | Block 1 | Block 2 | Block 3 |